jagennath-hari/RGBD-3DGS-SLAM/README.md

 ## 📈 Running Real-Time using ROS 2
-To run using any camera you can leverage ROS 2 publisher-subscriber protocol.
+To run using any camera you can leverage ROS 2 publisher-subscriber (DDS) protocol.
 A new config file `MonoGS/configs/live/ROS.yaml` will allow you to use ROS 2.

-You can change the topic names in file.
+You can change the topic names in the config file.
 An example given below.

 ```
 ROS_topics: